BestTimesToVisit.com Logo

 culture

-Embrace the 'joie de vivre' and learn a few basic French phrases like 'Bonjour' (hello), 'Merci' (thank you), and 'S'il vous plaît' (please).
-While most people in tourist areas speak English, a little French goes a long way and is greatly appreciated by locals.
+Embrace the 'joie de vivre' by learning a few basic French phrases like 'Bonjour' (hello), 'Merci' (thank you), and 'S'il vous plaît' (please).
+While many Montrealers speak English, a little French goes a long way and is greatly appreciated, especially in older neighborhoods like Le Plateau-Mont-Royal.

 transport